Scientific Name

 Description

-Phedimus selskanianus, formerly known as Sedum selskianum, is a succulent with a thick, woody rootstock and erect or ascending red stems that bear narrow, dark-green leaves.
+Phedimus selskanianus, formerly known as Sedum selskianum, is a succulent plant with a thick, woody rootstock and red, erect or ascending stems bearing narrow, dark-green leaves.
 The stems, leaves, and flowers are covered in tiny hairs.
-The stems are simple or branched and up to 16 inches (40 cm) long.
-Leaves are lance-shaped with serrate margin in apical half, up to 2.4 inches (6 cm) long, up to 0.4 inches (1 cm) wide.
-Flowers are star-shaped, usually 5-merous, with golden-yellow petals and orange anthers.
-They appear in large dense clusters in late summer.
+The stems are simple or branched and can grow up to 16 inches (40 cm) long.
+The leaves are lance-shaped with serrate margins in the apical half, measuring up to 2.4 inches (6 cm) long and 0.4 inches (1 cm) wide.

 How to Grow and Care for Phedimus selskanianus